 Parks Make Long Beach: Department of Parks, Recreation and Marine Strategic Plan

 The Plan will guide PRM’s operational, staffing and budget decisions for a 10-year period from 2021 to 2031, and serve as a tool to adapt park services as the community’s needs evolve.
-Community members are invited to review the Draft Strategic Plan and share feedback by completing an online survey.
+Community members are invited to review the Strategic Plan and share feedback by completing an online survey.

 What is the Strategic Plan and What Does It Do?